The Brixham Railway Heritage Trail Project

 The History

 On the 13th of May 1963, the Brixham Branch Line and Brixham Railway Station closed for good, after 95 years of service.
-It was affectionately named The Brixham Whippet, running back and forth between Brixham and Churston stations.
+The train service was affectionately named The Brixham Whippet, running back and forth between Brixham and Churston stations.
 The original track was just over 2 miles long and it carried passengers, fish and other goods.

 Keep in Touch with the Project